Story and Vision in the Poetry of Thomas Hardy

 Laurence Coupe discovers that the typical Hardy poem illuminates a moment set against a narrative framework.
 He argues that it is the tension between them that produces its special kind of beauty.

 Conventionally poetry is divided into lyrics (short poems expressing an emotion or idea), narrative poems (telling a story) and dramatic poems (characters speaking as if in drama).
 But this rigid distinction doesn’t always apply: nowhere more so than in the poetry of Thomas Hardy, a poet whose works often look like lyrics but have an underlying narrative impetus that is often missed.
+But this rigid distinction doesn’t always apply.
+We might think in particular of the poetry of Thomas Hardy, a poet whose works often look like lyrics but have an underlying narrative impetus that is often missed.
 In the ‘Preface’ which he wrote for his second volume of poetry, Poems of the Past and the Present (1901), Thomas Hardy declared: ‘Of the subject-matter of this volume – even that which is in other than narrative form – much is dramatic or impersonative even where not explicitly so.’
 It is important to bear this in mind as one approaches Hardy’s poems: even if they do not announce themselves as stories, there is a lot more going on in them than the poet simply telling us how he feels or what he believes.
 The title of that volume gives us a clue: one of Hardy’s main concerns is the relation between ‘past’ and ‘present’.
 Given that we live in time, we inevitably make sense of our lives through narrative.
 This is something that he, more than nearly all other ‘lyric’ poets, fully understands.

 Note also Hardy’s use of the word ‘impersonative’.
 Typically his own invention, he uses it to suggest a character, with his own story, as if in a play or novel.
 Before Hardy established himself as a poet he had already had a long and successful career as a writer of prose fiction.
 Indeed, many were written while he was still making his way in that genre.
 There is certainly something of the novelist’s skill evident in the poems, which seem deliberately to defeat our expectation of pure lyrical utterance.
 There is always some other sort of narrative ‘business’ going on, even when we assume that Hardy is simply expressing himself.